 You also need to make sure that your dog goes to sleep with an emptied bladder just before bedtime.
 Younger puppies will frequently need to use the bathroom during the night.

 In most cases, puppies will alert you when they need to go out at night.
-You generally will not need to wake them up, they will wake you instead.
+You generally will not need to wake them up, they will wake you up instead.

 Some puppies will act restless and show suggestive movements in the crate as they seek your attention.
-There’s no need to wake your puppy if they’re in deep sleep just to check whether they need to potty.
+There’s no need to wake your puppy up if they’re in deep sleep just to check whether they need to potty.

 Should I Wake My Puppy Up to Pee During the Day?

 If your puppy is taking an afternoon nap, you shouldn’t worry about waking them up to pee.
 Puppies can easily get up during the day and act restless when in need of a potty break.

 If your puppy’s house-training time is approaching, you can come closer and observe their body language.
 Take a close look at any sign of discomfort that may suggest a need to pee.